SichangHe/igem-2022-dku-backup/src/attributions.md

 ### Jingyun Jin

-Helped design survey as a part of human practice, helped with E.*coli* wet lab experiments.
+Helped design survey as a part of human practice, helped with *E.coli* wet lab experiments.

 ## Modeling team